dineshvg/calendar/README.md

-# eCare Android
+# Android Calender based on @kihaki

-eCare Android jobs calendar
+Used for Gematik Android pull request reviews